whitneyburton/portfolios/students/1610-back/ethan-bennett/mod-4-portfolio.md

 communicator.
 Of all the folks in our cohort, you might be the best at putting your own interests aside and placing yourself in the shoes of the other person in the conversation.
 You’re an honest listener, and it makes you so much easier to work with.
-We might not always agree.  @e might not always be on the same page.
+We might not always agree.
+We might not always be on the same page.
 But I always knew that I could talk to you in an open and ego-less way.
 Because you always gave me the impression that you truly were listening, and when you said, “I know what you mean.”
 You